rust-lang/rustc-dev-guide/src/sanitizers.md

 # Sanitizers support

-The rustc compiler contains support for following sanitizers:
+The Rust compiler contains support for following sanitizers:

-* [AddressSanitizer][clang-asan] a faster memory error detector.
+* [AddressSanitizer][clang-asan], a faster memory error detector.
-  Can detect out-of-bounds access to heap, stack, and globals, use after free, use after return, double free, invalid free, memory leaks.
+  It can detect out-of-bounds access to heap, stack, and globals, use after free, use after return, double free, invalid free, and memory leaks.
-* [ControlFlowIntegrity][clang-cfi] LLVM Control Flow Integrity (CFI) provides forward-edge control flow protection.
+* [ControlFlowIntegrity][clang-cfi], LLVM Control Flow Integrity (CFI), provides forward-edge control flow protection.
-* [Hardware-assisted AddressSanitizer][clang-hwasan]  a tool similar to AddressSanitizer but based on partial hardware assistance.
+* [Hardware-assisted AddressSanitizer][clang-hwasan] is similar to
+  AddressSanitizer, but is based on partial hardware assistance.
-* [KernelControlFlowIntegrity][clang-kcfi] LLVM Kernel Control Flow Integrity (KCFI) provides forward-edge control flow protection for operating systems kernels.
+* [KernelControlFlowIntegrity][clang-kcfi], LLVM Kernel Control Flow Integrity (KCFI), provides forward-edge control flow protection for operating system kernels.
-* [LeakSanitizer][clang-lsan] a run-time memory leak detector.
+* [LeakSanitizer][clang-lsan], a run-time memory leak detector.
-* [MemorySanitizer][clang-msan] a detector of uninitialized reads.
+* [MemorySanitizer][clang-msan], a detector of uninitialized reads.
-* [ThreadSanitizer][clang-tsan] a fast data race detector.
+* [ThreadSanitizer][clang-tsan], a fast data race detector.

 ## How to use the sanitizers?

-To enable a sanitizer compile with `-Z sanitizer=...` option, where value is one of `address`, `cfi`, `hwaddress`, `kcfi`, `leak`, `memory` or `thread`.
+To enable a sanitizer, compile with `-Z sanitizer=...` option, where value is one of `address`, `cfi`, `hwaddress`, `kcfi`, `leak`, `memory`, or `thread`.
-For more details on how to use sanitizers, please refer to the sanitizer flag in [The Unstable Book].
+For more details on how to use sanitizers, refer to the sanitizer flag in [The Unstable Book].

 [The Unstable Book]: https://doc.rust-lang.org/unstable-book

-## How are sanitizers implemented in rustc?
+## How sanitizers are implemented in rustc

 The implementation of sanitizers (except CFI) relies almost entirely on LLVM.
-The rustc is an integration point for LLVM compile time instrumentation passes and runtime libraries.
+The Rust compiler is an integration point for LLVM compile time instrumentation passes and runtime libraries.
 Highlight of the most important aspects of the implementation: